AvaProtocol/OAK-docs/_docs/pallets.md

 The major pallets are as follows
 - Automation Time - our core automation for time triggers

+- Valve - our shutoff valve for all-or-nothing extrinsics and gates for each pallet

 - System - core substrate functionality

 - Timestamp - timestamp runtime oracle